JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 {% endhighlight %}

 Depending on the state.page I either write the HTML for a button with an id="submitAddContact" or id="submitEditContact.
 Also the title of the form is adapted in the same way.

+See below the final result of all this magic, the detail display of a contact.

 ![Contact detail screen](/assets/img/contact_detail.jpg){:class="img-responsive"}